 The go-to treatment for most doctors is called a Continuous Positive Airway Pressure or CPAP machine.
 This electronic device sits on your nightstand and takes in the air in the room to keep your airway open and to prevent it from collapsing.
 You wear a mask-like nose covering that is strapped to your head, connected to a hose and the machine on your nightstand.
-While effective in treating obstructive sleep apnea, it is often reported as uncomfortable, poor fitting, and hard to adjust to.
+While effective in treating obstructive sleep apnea, it is often hard to be comfortable and get a good fit that works.
 Because of this, a CPAP machine goes unused by many who suffer from sleep apnea.

 Alternatives to CPAP for Sleep Apnea Treatment